 - A. Criteria.
 Eligible submissions will be those that comply with the criteria and requirements included in this announcement.
-In addition, the review panel will evaluate the concept notes and score them on a scale of 1 to 100 based on the following criteria:

-- Relevance of research issue to PRM priorities (40)
+In addition, the review panel will evaluate the concept notes based on the following criteria, in addition to a ranking of High/Medium/Low priority: - Quality of program idea (10 points) - Appropriate identification of beneficiary population, including vulnerable populations (10 points) - Program feasibility/ability to achieve objectives (10 points) - Organization's experience and capacity (10 points) - Cost effectiveness (10 points)

-- o Organizational experience (10)

-- o Research design (40)

-- o Budget and cost effectiveness (10)